yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/async/cancel-an-async-task-or-a-list-of-tasks.md

     Dim urlList As List(Of String) = SetUpURLList()
     ```

-3. Aşağıdaki döngüde eklemek `AccessTheWebAsync` listede her web adresini işleyemedi.
+3.  İçine şu döngüyü ekleyin `AccessTheWebAsync` listesindeki her bir web adresini işlemek için.

     ```vb
     ' ***Add a loop to process the list of web addresses.